Jean-Baptiste Philip

-Jean-Baptiste Philip (1796 – 1829), sometimes spelled "Phillipe," was a Trinidad-born doctor and the leader of an activist group formed in Trinidad in 1823, which fought against the racist attitudes of colonial authorities through letters and petitions.
+Jean-Baptiste Philip (1796–1829), sometimes spelled "Phillipe," was a Trinidad-born medical doctor and the leader of an activist group formed in Trinidad in 1823, which fought against the racist attitudes of colonial authorities through letters and petitions.
 He was a complex figure as he fought against racist attitudes of colonial authorities in Trinidad while also belonging to a Black slave-owning family.
 His famous work Free Mulatto pointed out the racist treatment of free Black people in Trinidad, but did not request the abolition of slavery.

 Early life

 Philip was born in Trinidad in 1796.
 His family were members of the wealthy Black elite and owned sugar plantations in Naparima.
 Between 1806 and 1810, Philip left Trinidad to study literature in England, becoming the first Trinidadian to formally study literature abroad.
 After completing this degree, he went on to be one of the first Black students to study medicine at the University of Edinburgh in Scotland between 1812 and 1815.
 He graduated in 1815, and his thesis explored 'Hysterical Moods'.

 After graduation he spent some time travelling in Europe, where he met and fell in love with a woman of European descent.
 However, following the advice of a friend, he did not marry her, and returned to Trinidad alone.